As your uterus expands, you may feel aches and pains in the back, abdomen, groin area, and thighs.

 During pregnancy, your progesterone levels rise.
 This higher level of progesterone softens the ligaments of the pelvic bone in preparation for the stretching that will occur during labor.
 This softening also applies to the ligaments in the spine, which puts extra strain on the back and hip joints.

-If you feel the intense pain in your lower back when turning sideways, this is caused by your baby resting against your sacroiliac joint.
+If you feel the intense pain in your lower back when turning sideways, this may be caused by your baby resting against your sacroiliac joint.
 This joint is about 3 inches in from the top of your buttocks.
-When you move sideways, this joint opens and closes causing the pain.

 To alleviate body aches, try the following: